 Three jurors chosen in Griswold triple murder case as jury selection wraps up for the month

 Jul.
-8—Three jurors — one man and two women — have been selected for the long-awaited trial of Sergio Correa, a Hartford man accused of killing three members of the Lindquist family in Griswold in 2017.
+9—Three jurors — one man and two women — have been selected so far for the long-awaited trial of Sergio Correa, a Hartford man accused of killing three members of the Lindquist family in Griswold in 2017.

 The court began calling potential jurors for Correa's case on June 22 and since have held four days of voir dire, the process of questioning prospective jurors.